Nikkhil003/Nikkhil003/README.md

 ![banner](https://github.com/Nikkhil003/Nikkhil003/assets/98099403/90aa6c17-7293-4a7b-b777-15eccc0fc56b)
 # Welcome to My GitHub Profile!

 I'm a B.Tech student with a passion for Machine Learning and Computer Vision.
-I'm in my third year, eager to learn, experiment, and contribute to the exciting world of AI.
+I'm in my final year, eager to learn, experiment, and contribute to the exciting world of AI.

 ## About Me

-- 🎓 B.Tech student, currently in the third year at Jaipur Engineering College and Research Centre
+- 🎓 B.Tech student, currently in the final year at Jaipur Engineering College and Research Centre
 - 🤖 Aspiring Machine Learning and AI enthusiast
 - 💼 Exploring AI projects and opportunities for growth